Battle over Confederate flag unfurls in South Carolina and beyond

 COLUMBIA, S.C.
 (Reuters) - An initiative to remove the Confederate flag from the South Carolina State House grounds picked up steam on Tuesday, a week after the massacre of nine black church members, and criticism over the emblem long associated with slavery spread to other U.S. southern states.

-U.S. retailers joined lawmakers in distancing themselves from the banner, with industry leaders Amazon.com Inc (AMZN.O) and Wal-Mart Stores Inc (WMT.N) pulling the images of the rebel flag from their stores and websites, joining Google Inc (GOOGL.O), Sears Holdings Corp (SHLD.O) and eBay Inc (EBAY.O).
+U.S. retailers joined lawmakers in distancing themselves from the banner, with industry leaders Amazon.com Inc and Wal-Mart Stores Inc pulling the images of the rebel flag from their stores and websites, joining Google Inc, Sears Holdings Corp and eBay Inc.

 The Civil War-era flag of the South’s pro-slavery Confederacy has become a lightning rod for outrage over the shootings in Charleston, South Carolina, which authorities say was motivated by racial hatred.